denisapredescu/Introducere-in-robotica/README.md

 - wires

 **Task Requirements**:
-- Using the joystick, i can move between segments and "draw" on the display.
+:grey_exclamation: Using the joystick, i can move between segments and "draw" on the display.
 The movement is natural meaning that from the current position i can move only to neighbords.
-- On the default state, the current segment is blinking.
+:grey_exclamation: On the default state, the current segment is blinking.
 Using the joystick i move to other segment (just neighbors).
-- If i press short the button, the current segment stop blinking.
+:grey_exclamation: If i press short the button, the current segment stop blinking.
 Moving the joystick up and down i modify the state of the segmnet (UP = ON and DOWN = OFF).
 Clinking again short the joystick, the segment state is saved and exit to state 1 (default state).
 Clinking long doesn't trigger anything.
-- If i press long the button from state 1, it resets the entire display by turning all the segments OFF and moving the current position to the decimal point.
+:grey_exclamation: If i press long the button from state 1, it resets the entire display by turning all the segments OFF and moving the current position to the decimal point.

 <details><summary>Picture of the setup</summary>